 The surname Hillstead was first found in Essex where town and civil parish located in Braintree District.
 The Domesday Book offers two listing for the place Halstead.
 The first was listed as Haltesteda in Essex, land held by William de Warenne and part of the Hundred of Hinckford.
 The land held 2 hides (land enough for two households) less 4 acres where 30 free men lived before the Conquest.
 Over in Leicestershire, the village Elstede was listed in the same reference as land held by the King, part of Allexton and was 3 carucates of land, less 2 bovates; in other words much smaller than the Essex village.
 To complicate things more, Halstead is a village and civil parish in the Sevenoaks District of Kent, but this village is not listed in the Domesday Book.

-Important Dates for the Hillstead family
+Early History of the Hillstead family

 This web page shows only a small excerpt of our Hillstead research.
 Another 94 words (7 lines of text) covering the years 1181, 1794 and 1878 are included under the topic Early Hillstead History in all our PDF Extended History products and printed products wherever possible.